Josemvasquez/Ocassiaceo/replit.md

 The application supports both development and production modes with appropriate middleware and error handling for each environment.

 ## Recent Changes
-- **Unified Contacts and Friends System** (July 18, 2025): Merged friends and contacts pages into single "Your Circle" interface
+- **Unified Contacts and Friends System** (July 18, 2025): Merged friends and contacts pages into single "My Circle" interface
   - Created tabbed interface with Contacts, Friends, Requests, and Find Friends sections
   - Unified management of personal contacts and social connections
   - Added friend request badge notifications and status indicators